 Funding major transit projects such as the purchase of BART cars and Muni rail and bus vehicles, Caltrain Electrification, the Salesforce Transit Center and Downtown Rail extension, Van Ness and Geary Bus Rapid Transit, and the Better Market Street project.

-Supporting long-range planning efforts at the state and regional level on long-range planning efforts that support a transit-first future, such as ConnectSF, the San Francisco Transportation Plan, and Plan Bay Area.
+Supporting long-range planning efforts at the state and regional levels on long-range planning efforts that support a transit-first future, such as ConnectSF, the San Francisco Transportation Plan, and Plan Bay Area.

 Conducting data analysis and evaluation to better understand how our transportation network is functioning, such as our twice-yearly congestion reports and studies on ride-hail vehicles and congestion.